TeleAI-mcp/modern-monitoring-tool-id0c/README.md

-# modern-monitoring-tool-id0c
+# Modern Monitoring Tool Id0C

-A application monitoring and alerting tool for modern development workflows
+A application monitoring and alerting tool for modern development workflows.